JosephStocks/movie-app/README.md

 **How To Use App**

-Account Login Name: test123@google.com
+- Account Login Name: test123@google.com
-Password for Account: 1234
+- Password for Account: 1234

 To use the app simply click on the link provided above.
-User can choose to register and login yourself or ucan use the login and password that are provided directly above.
+User can choose to register and login or can use the login and password that are provided directly above.
 Once logged in the user can search for certain movies or use the pre-populated lists.
 To see the details of the movie card just simply click anywhere on the card of the movie and a modal dialog box will appear with the specific information regarding that movie.
 If the user decides they want to add this to any of their lists, they can hit either "Add to Watch List", "Add to Seen List", or "Add to Favorites".
 Once the user has added to the appropriate group the user can then navigate to the corresponding page which is located within the "Profile" dropdown menu.
 Here they can see each individual page that will correspond to any movies that have been saved.
 When the user is finished, they can simply logout.

 **Tech Stack**